-Except for the 'never' option, all the settings will cause GPLAB to request from the user the name of the directory where to save the variables, before the algorithm begins, unless it was already stored in the parameter variable savedir.
+Except for the 'never' option, all the settings will cause GPLAB to request from the user the name of the directory where to save the variables, before the algorithm begins, unless it was already stored in the parameter savedir.
 The new directory is created inside GPLAB's working directory and its complete path stored in savedir.
-If a directory with the same name already exists, the algorithm will refuse the name given by the user, to avoid the overwriting of files from a previous run.
-Each file will be named after the current generation.
+If a directory with the same name already exists, GPLAB will issue a warning.
+Each file will be named as indicated in savename, followed by the number of the current generation, or simply the number of the generation if savename=[].

-3.16 Runtime textual output
+3.19 Runtime textual output